Priestly breastplate: Hebrew Bible

-According to the description in Exodus, this breastplate was attached to the tunic-like garment known as an ephod by gold chains/cords tied to the gold rings on the ephod's shoulder straps and by blue ribbon tied to the gold rings at the belt of the ephod.
-The biblical description states that the breastplate was also to be made from the same material as the ephod—embroidery of 3 colors of dyed wool and linen—and was to be 1/3 of a cubit squared, two layers thick, and with four rows of three engraved gems embedded in gold settings upon it, one setting for each stone.
-The description states that the square breastplate was to be formed from one rectangular piece of cloth—1/3 of a cubit by 2/3 of a cubit, folded so that it formed a pouch to contain the Urim and Thummim.
+According to the description in Exodus, this breastplate was attached to the tunic-like garment known as an ephod by gold chains or cords tied to the gold rings on the ephod's shoulder straps and by blue ribbon tied to the gold rings at the belt of the ephod.
+The biblical description states that the breastplate was also to be made from the same material as the ephod—embroidery of three colors of dyed linen—and was to be one third of a cubit squared, two layers thick, and with four rows of three engraved gems embedded in gold settings upon it, one setting for each stone.
+The description states that the square breastplate was to be formed from one rectangular piece of cloth—one third of a cubit by two thirds of a cubit, folded so that it formed a pouch to contain the Urim and Thummim.

 The Hebrew term for the breastplate, (ḥōšen), appears to be named from its appearance; The 19th-century German biblical scholar August Dillmann thought that it was likely to be derived from the Hebrew word (ḥōṣen), meaning "fold", relating to its function.

 According to the Talmud, the wearing of the Hoshen atoned for the sin of errors in judgment on the part of the Children of Israel.